All in One View

 Code editors

-To work with our source code in a colourised way like this, use a text editor or IDE with a syntax highlighting feature such as Notepad++, VSCode, PyCharm, or RStudio.
+To work with our source code in a colourised way like this, use a text editor or IDE with a syntax highlighting feature such as VSCode, PyCharm, or RStudio.

 Challenge